stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 though the visions (rather than the abstract impressions) steadily became more frequent and more disturbingly detailed.
 In 1922 I felt able to undertake regular work again, and put my newly gained knowledge to practical use by accepting an instructorship in psychology at the university.
-My old chair of political economy had long been adequately filled&mdash;besides which, methods of teaching economics had changed greatly since my heyday.
+My old chair of political economy had long been adequately filled--besides which, methods of teaching economics had changed greatly since my heyday.
 My son was at this time just entering on the post-graduate studies leading to his present professorship, and we worked together a great deal.

     IV.

-I continued, however, to keep a careful record of the outr&eacute; dreams which crowded upon me so thickly and vividly.
+I continued, however, to keep a careful record of the outré dreams which crowded upon me so thickly and vividly.
 Such a record, I argued, was of genuine value as a psychological document.
 The glimpses still seemed damnably like   memories,   though I fought off this impression with a goodly measure of success.
 In writing, I treated the phantasmata as things